-If you need stickers for Darwin’s birthday, I finally got the image up on Redbubble.
-Great for lunch boxes, skateboards, and prizes for biology class.
+If you need stickers for Darwin’s birthday (February 12th) I finally got the image up on Redbubble.
+These stickers are great for kids’ lunch boxes, skateboards, and prizes for biology class.
 Redbubble claims the stickers will survive 18 months outside, which is great news for those not allowed to bring evolution material inside the house.
 I’ll eventually put up some translated versions, too, so if you need this in Arabic, be patient.

 If you’re curious, I designed this image because I wanted a way to show my fondness for evolution but thought the “evolution fish” (the standard image for science and reality fans) was a tad too offensive.
 More details on my Charles Darwin Has A Posse page.